← All varieties

 Origin/History

-A Kentucky or southern apple, found widely throughout the western country among emigrants from the South, for whom it was a great favorite on account of its abundant fruitage and rich sweetness (Warder).
-Downing describes the origin as unknown; Warder, the earlier and more detailed source, places it in Kentucky and the broader southern region.
-Specimens under the name were received by Warder from J. S. Downer, an intelligent southern pomologist of Fairview, Kentucky, and from J. W. Dodge of Pomona, Tennessee, from which the description and drawing (Fig. 145) were taken.
-The variety had also been observed frequently in Southern Illinois.
+A Kentucky or southern apple, found widely among emigrants from the Dixie Land states who settled the western country, where it was a great favorite on account of its abundant fruitage and rich sweetness.
+Downing characterizes the origin as unknown; Warder gives it as Kentucky or southern.
+Specimens under the name were received by Warder from the intelligent southern pomologist J. S. Downer of Fairview, Kentucky, and from J. W. Dodge of Pomona, Tennessee, from which the description and the figure (Fig. 145 in Warder) were taken.
+The variety had also been seen frequently in Southern Illinois.

 Tree